Why It Works

 - Caramelizing the sugar adds depth of flavor.

-- Soaking the gochugaru in liquid "blooms" the chili flakes and improves their flavor.
+- Soaking the gochugaru in liquid "blooms" the chile flakes and improves their flavor.

 Myeolchi bokkeum is a classic Korean banchan consisting of stir-fried dried baby anchovies coated in a sweet-spicy-savory glaze.
 Served at cool room temperature, this side dish is light and refreshing, perfect alongside spicy Korean barbecue, hot and cheesy fire chicken, a hearty bossam spread, or as part of any simple weeknight dinner.
 (It's also a very good snack for any time of day.)